-Dick Manero, author of the not-yet-published novel Masques, provided this review of former literary agent Mark Malatesta.
+Dick Manero, author of the novel Masques (not yet published), provided this review of former literary agent Mark Malatesta.
 Dick worked with Mark to improve his pitch materials, resulting in literary agency representation.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Dick.

 Mark Malatesta Review by Dick Manero